breathe/mimosa-vault/README.md

 ## Overview

 Mimosa module which uses the [vault](https://github.com/jcoglan/vault/tree/master/node) project to generate passwords derived from a secret key.
-The intent of the tool is to provide an easy way to generate passwords for various services without embedding the secrets in the project's source.
-Its a convenient way to re-derive all the secrets the application needs without also requiring the syncing of an encrypted database.
+The intent of this module is to provide an easy way to generate passwords for various services without embedding the secrets in the project's source.
+It provides convenient way to re-derive all the secrets that a project needs in order to operate, without also requiring the syncing of an encrypted database.

-This model also supports a workflow where each developer/deployment uses its own secret key - with each site deriving their own unique versions of all the passwords that are used within the project.
+This model also supports a workflow where each developer/deployment uses its own secret key - with each coding site automatically deriving their own unique versions of all the passwords that are used within the project.

 Passwords are derived from a secret key and the derivation process can be controlled to specify the character set of the derived passwords.
 There is no encrypted database to keep in sync -- if you want to re-derive the